aws/aws-dotnet-extensions-configuration/README.md

 	}
  ```

- For more information and other configurable options please refer to [Configuring the AWS SDK for .NET with .NET Core](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-netcore.html) document.
+ For more information and other configurable options please refer to [Configuring the AWS SDK for .NET with .NET Core](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-netcore.html).

 # Getting Help